-- (2) the individual identified as the operator for a family corporation. - (3) all other members of the operator's household.
+- (1) the operator identified in screening. - (2) the individual identified as the operator for a family corporation. - (3) all other members of the operator's household.
 If an operator lives with parents, or other adults, any income earned by these household members (Social Security, off-farm jobs, net income from other farms, etc.) must be included.